 Posno in Serbian means fasting.
 The Serbian Orthodox Church demands people to fast for certain periods during the year.
 One of them is before their Christmas (Božić in Serbian) time, January 7.
 The other one is before Easter.
 As far as I know, they fast for 40 days before Christmas and before Easter.
 As their church follows the Julian calendar, the date of Easter changes every year.

 Especially during these periods (and on other Serbian Orthodox fasting days), you may easily find posno food at bakeries and restaurants.
 Unlike many other religions, fasting in Serbia means avoiding eating meat, dairy, eggs and lard.
 Does it sound familiar?
 Except for the fish and honey, it is almost vegan.

 What are Traditional Posno (Vegan) Foods?

 How cool it is to have vegan food as a part of your tradition!
-As you see, posno is vegan food except for the fish.
+As you see, posno is vegan food except for fish.
 Even some of the traditional meat-based foods are magically turned into plant-based foods when fasting starts.
-Posna sarma, burek, pogača and prebranac are some of the examples of traditional vegan options in Serbia.
+Posna sarma, burek, pogača and prebranac are some examples of traditional vegan options in Serbia.
 In addition to them, there are other vegan foods that are mostly served as posno.

 My Top Vegan Dishes to Try in Serbia